-"Register" button and complete the Uber registration process without clicking on this hyperlink...
+Although the fact that the phrase "Terms of Service & Privacy Policy" is underlined and in blue suggests that the phrase is a hyperlink,...a potential user may click on the "Register" button and complete the Uber registration process without clicking on this hyperlink...
 Even if a potential user does click on the hyperlink, she is not immediately taken to the actual terms and conditions.
-Rather, in the words of Uber engineer Mi, "the user is taken to a screen that contains a button that accesses the 'T erms and Conditions' and 'Privacy Policy' then in effect."....22 Thus, it is only by clicking first the hyperlink and then the button - neither of which is remotely required to register with Uber and begin accessing its services - that a user can even access the Terms and Conditions.
+Rather, in the words of Uber engineer Mi, "the user is taken to a screen that contains a button that accesses the 'Terms and Conditions' and 'Privacy Policy' then in effect."....25 Thus, it is only by clicking first the hyperlink and then the button - neither of which is remotely required to register with Uber and begin accessing its services - that a user can even access the Terms and Conditions.
 Further still, even if a user were to arrive at the Terms and Conditions, these terms (which the Court calls the "User Agreement") consist of nine pages of highly legalistic language that no ordinary consumer could be expected to understand.
 And it is only on the very bottom of the seventh page that one finally reaches the following provision: